-The aim is to ensure species at potential risk are protected by regulations that are clear, proportionate and effective.
+The aim is to ensure that species at potential risk are protected by clear, proportionate and effective regulations.

-Other species to be reviewed are being informed by two technical reports by the Arthur Rylah Institute.
-The first report developed an approach to determine the species at potential risk from the impacts of wind turbine collisions, at the state-wide population level.
+Other species being reviewed are being informed by two technical reports by the Arthur Rylah Institute.
+The first report developed an approach to determine the species at potential risk from the impacts of wind turbine collisions at the state-wide population level.